netconomy-stephan-dum/css-multi-theme/readme.md

 - make tenant optional optimize svg/css support for no tenant
 - inline loader add resolve with all possible image extensions to loader load ie svg with jpg
 - add warning if the ratio of the svg blueprint does not match the overloaded file viewbox ratio
-- optimize sprites by use an inline webpack build to detect how to distribute them
-  - the plugin can descide if inline makes sense ie if the distributed item is too small for a separate sprite
 - allow splitting into two process:
   1. only do the js => write classNames to on big file
   2. only do the assets => imports asset file